 Refer to Note 7 "Property, Plant and Equipment" as well as Note 4 "Critical accounting estimates and judgements in applying accounting policies" of the accompanying consolidated financial statements for further details.
-We have also assessed the completeness of the Group's impairment charges with reference to CGU performance.
+Our audit procedures included obtaining an understanding of key controls around the impairment review processes and assessing the appropriateness of the methodology applied by management in calculating the impairment charges, and the judgements applied in determining the cash generating units ("CGUs") of the business.